EASS-HIT-2022/Final-Project-Saar-Salhov/README.md

 * Docker-compose

 ## How To Run:
-### Backend + Frontend:
+### Backend + Frontend + Mongo + MySql:
 please download the repository to your pc.
-To run the Backend and the frontend together please get inside "Final-Project-Saar-Salhov" directory using `cd` and run this command in the shell:
+To run the entire app please get inside "Final-Project-Saar-Salhov" directory using `cd` and run this command in the shell:

 ```bash
 docker-compose up